Knee Replacements

 Knee replacement is typically considered when:

-You’ve tried conservative treatments, such as physical therapy, medications, and injections, without sufficient improvement.
+• You’ve tried conservative treatments, such as physiotherapy, medications, and injections, without sufficient improvement.

 Ultimately, the decision to have knee replacement surgery should be made in consultation with an orthopedic surgeon, who will evaluate the severity of your knee condition, review your medical history, and consider your personal goals for recovery.